TedHusted/awake/awake.md/awake.md

 Idisi: How do Meks make these decisions?

 Unit: There are continuous polls conducted by our synthetic agent, Xanten.
 If support for the “Patch versus Build” poll swings to Build then we can save Elysium and Terra.
-Our failure to take Elysium may tip opinion.
+The failure to take Elysium may tip opinion.

 ***